Search the collections

 The Australian Children's Folklore Collection is unique in Australia, documenting contemporary children's folklore across Australia and in other countries reaching back to the 1870s.
 The Collection has a strong component of research material relating to Victoria.

-- Wooden bush-child's doll from Liberia.
-The doll is a cylindrical piece of wood, unfinished, with a narrow vertical panel whittled out of one side.
-This is to represent the face of the doll.
-Five long plaits made from hair hang down from the top of the doll.
+- Length of wood with rounded sides and a narrow vertical panel whittled out of one side.
+Five long plaits made from an unknown fibre hang down from the top of the wood.

 - Acquisition Information: